OpenPIV/openpiv.github.com/_posts/2014-06-04-how-to-select-txt-files-spatial-toolbox.md

 ---
 layout: post
+title: How to use regular expressions
 ---

-# How to load .txt files created by OpenPIV Matlab version for the OpenPIV Spatial Toolbox
+### How to load .txt files created by OpenPIV Matlab version for the OpenPIV Spatial Toolbox

 The openpiv-matlab creates 3 sets of .txt files in teh folder ```.txt```, ```_flt.txt``` and ```_noflt.txt```